Roman dictator: Insignia

 Like other curule magistrates, the dictator was entitled to the toga praetexta and the sella curulis.
-The dictator, however, was accompanied by twenty-four lictors rather than the normal twelve lictors of the consul.
-However, within the pomerium he may have displayed twelve.
+The dictator was accompanied by twenty-four lictors rather than the normal twelve lictors of the consul; but within the pomerium, he may have used only twelve.
 In a notable exception to the Roman reluctance to reconstitute the symbols of the kings, the lictors of the dictator never removed the axes from their fasces, even within the pomerium, symbolising their power over life and death and setting the dictator apart from the ordinary magistrates. the lictors of other magistrates could not bear fasces at all when appearing before the dictator.
 The Latin theory of the dictatorship's origin has also suggested that the twenty-four lictors emerged from the uniting of "two governments".
 It may have also simply signalled that a dictator's imperium was superior to that of the consuls or that he was endowed with the power of both consuls.
 As the kings had been accustomed to appear on horseback, this right was forbidden to the dictator unless he first received permission from the comitia.